Staying out of Trouble

 - Drifting into risky or criminal behaviour

 If this is happening to you or a friend, then you need to take action.
-But don't worry about solving problems on your own.
-Lots of help is available.
+There is lots of help is available.

 Take action: Feeling bored?
 Want some excitement?
 If you're aged 16-17, you can join a National Citizen Service team.